velentzas/velentzas/_pages/research.md

 ### Economic Performance and Electoral Outcomes: The Political Business Cycle Deconstructed, with [George Deltas](http://faculty.las.illinois.edu/deltas/) and Konstantinos Kourtikakis

-Economic Performance and Electoral Outcomes: The Political Business Cycle Deconstructed, with [George Deltas](http://faculty.las.illinois.edu/deltas/) and Konstantinos Kourtikakis
+Economic Performance and Electoral Outcomes: The Political Business Cycle Deconstructed, with [George Deltas](http://faculty.las.illinois.edu/deltas/) and Konstantinos Kourtikakis [^1]

+[^1]: Presented by

 ## The Spread of Political Ideas: Eurosceptic Contagion and its Electoral Impact, with George Deltas and Konstantinos Kourtikakis